afq984/pyardrone/docs/ardrone.rst

         Connect to the drone.

+        raises :py:class:`RuntimeError` if the drone is connected or closed already.

-    .. method:: disconnect()
+    .. method:: close()

-        Disconnect the drone.
+        Exit all threads and disconnect the drone.

+        raises :py:class:`RuntimeError` if the drone is closed already or not connected yet.

     .. method:: takeoff(wait=False, discard=True)